-Due to the remote location there is no public transportation directly to Point Lookout State Park.
-Despite this, you can catch a ferry to Smith Island once you make it to the park.
-Departing from within Point Lookout State Park via the marina, the ferry will take you to the only inhabited island in the Chesapeake Bay.
+Due to the remote location, there is no public transportation directly to the park, although there is a ferry that travels from Point Lookout State Park to Smith Island, the only inhabited island in the Chesapeake Bay.

 Campgrounds and parking in Point Lookout State Park

 Point Lookout State Park features 143 wooded campsites, 33 of which have electrical hookups in Green's and Hoffman's Loops.
 Additionally, 26 sites within Tulip Loop have sewer and water hookups for RVs.
 Due to the popularity of this state park, campsites are in high demand, especially during peak season.
 Visitors will need to make a reservation up to one year in advance in order to ensure campsite availability.

 Additionally, the park offers campers and visitors the use of other facilities such as a camp store, pet area, and playground.
 Pets are allowed in most loops, except for the Lanier and Conoy Loops.
 Each campsite holds up to six people, and most loops offer multiple communal water spigots.
 Note that all restrooms close for winterization by November and reopen in April.
 During this time, portable toilets are available in the park.

 If you want to spend a few nights outside of the motorhome, you can stay in one of the park's six cabins.
 The cabins are located in the Conoy Loop and hold up to four people each as they are furnished with one double bed and one bunk bed.
 While you can not cook inside the cabin, you can warm up your meals at the outdoor fire ring that is provided.
 The cabins feature electricity and air conditioning, but no heat.
 Unfortunately, pets are not allowed in the cabins.